refresh-bio/clusty/README.md

 | Greedy set cover | Greedy clustering with objects investigated in descending order w.r.t. the number of neighbors.
 Every unassigned object becomes a new centroid with all connected objects being assigned to it.
 Equivalent to MMseqs mode 0 clustering.  |  *O*(*n* log*n* + *e*) |
 | CD-HIT | Greedy clustering with objects investigated in descending order w.r.t. the representativeness.
 Every unassigned object becomes a new centroid with all connected objects being assigned to it.
 Equivalent to MMseqs mode 2 clustering. | *O*(*e*) |
 | Leiden | Iterative heuristic for finding communities in networks.
 It consists of three phases: (1) local moving of nodes, (2) refinement of the partition, and (3) aggregation of the network using the refined and the non-refined partitions. | unknown (algorithm provided by an external library) |

+## Citation
+Zielezinski A, Gudyś A, Barylski J, Siminski K, Rozwalak P, Dutilh BE, Deorowicz S. Ultrafast and accurate sequence alignment and clustering of viral genomes. bioRxiv [doi:10.1101/2024.06.27.601020].

 ###